arangodb/docs-hugo/site/content/3.12/data-science/graphml/_index.md

 menuTitle: GraphML
 weight: 125
 description: >-
-  Enterprise-ready, graph-powered machine learning as a cloud service
+  Enterprise-ready, graph-powered machine learning as a cloud service or self-managed
 archetype: chapter
 ---
 Traditional machine learning overlooks the connections and relationships